2011 Bahraini uprising: State of emergency

 On 18 March, the Pearl Monument in the middle of the Pearl Roundabout was demolished on government orders and a worker died in process.
 The government said the demolition was in order to erase "bad memories" and "boost flow of traffic", but the site remained cordoned by security forces.
-Later in July 2017, it got reopened and renamed to Al Farooq Junction.
 Security checkpoints set up throughout the country were used to beat and arrest those perceived to be anti-government, among them was Fadhila Mubarak arrested on 20 March due to listening to 'revolutionary' music.
 On 22 March, the General trade union supported by Al Wefaq suspended the general strike after it had announced extending it indefinitely two days previously.
 Meanwhile, over a thousand mourners took part in funeral of a woman killed in crackdown in Manama and human rights activists reported that night raids on dissent activists had continued.